Christopher Lennertz

-Christopher Joseph Lennertz (born January 2, 1972) is an American composer of film, television, and video game scores.
-A dual citizen of the United States and Italy, he has composed the scores for films such as Alvin and the Chipmunks, Hop, Horrible Bosses, Think Like a Man and Smurfs: The Lost Village, and the Medal of Honor video game series created by Steven Spielberg.
-He additionally composed the scores for Supernatural, Revolution, The Boys and Gen V, all created by Eric Kripke.
+Christopher Joseph Lennertz (born January 2, 1972) is an Emmy-winning American composer, conductor, songwriter, and lyricist.
+He has composed the scores for films and television shows such as The Boys (2019–2026, created by Eric Kripke), Lost In Space (2018–2021), Ride Along (2014), Horrible Bosses (2011), Barb and Star Go to Vista Del Mar (2021, co-scored with Dara Taylor), and the Medal of Honor video game series created by Steven Spielberg.
+He additionally composed the scores for Supernatural (2005–2020) and Gen V (2023–2025), both created by Eric Kripke.

-He composed the score for Sausage Party and Galavant with Alan Menken, and the television series Agent Carter, which included a first-ever Marvel musical number co-written by him and Glenn Slater.
-He later composed the scores for Lost in Space and Sausage Party: Foodtopia.
+He composed the score for Sausage Party (2016) and Galavant (2015–2016) with Alan Menken, as well as the television series Agent Carter, which included a first-ever Marvel musical number co-written by him and David Zippel.
+He later composed the scores for Sausage Party: Foodtopia, and Uglydolls, which he also wrote the songs for in collaboration with Glenn Slater, featuring recording artists Kelly Clarkson, Janelle Monae, Lizzo, Bebe Rexha, Charli XCX, Nick Jonas, and Blake Shelton.

+He won the Creative Arts Emmy in 2025 for Outstanding Original Music and Lyrics for "Let's Put The Christ Back in Christmas" from Season 4 of The Boys on Prime Video.
+He is currently working on a full-length Rogers: The Musical, originally produced as a one-act (2023) at Avengers Campus at Disney California Adventure Park.

 Early life and education

-Christopher Joseph Lennertz was born on January 2, 1972 in Methuen, Massachusetts.
-He attended Easton Area High School in Easton, Pennsylvania and then Thornton School of Music at the University of Southern California, where he studied with Academy Award-winner Elmer Bernstein.
-He was mentored as an assistant, arranger, and orchestrator to legendary composers Basil Poledouris and Michael Kamen.
+Lennertz was born on January 2, 1972, in Methuen, Massachusetts.
+He attended Easton Area High School in Easton, Pennsylvania, and then Thornton School of Music at the University of Southern California, where he studied with Academy Award-winner Elmer Bernstein.
+He was mentored as an assistant, arranger, and orchestrator to legendary composers Basil Poledouris and Michael Kamen, and co-scored Harmony: A New Way of Looking at Our World (2012 documentary) with Dave Grusin.